THE ALDEN CURVE

 Below are consumption curves for TV News and Entertainment in the Pre- and Post- Video-On-Demand worlds:

-In brief, we've gone from a world that consumes a limited amount of high-end and low-end content, i.e. a world that consumes mostly content in the middle (simply because that's what makes up the majority of content available live on TV at any one moment), to a world that consumes primarily high-end and low-end content, a world in which the middle completely drops out.
-The two curves completely mirror each other.
-And all of that has a good deal of significance for content producers, programmers and distributors.
+We have gone from a world that consumes a limited amount of high-end and low-end content, i.e. a world that consumes mostly content in the middle — simply because that's what makes up the majority of content available live on TV at any one moment — to a world that consumes primarily high-end (documentary) and low-end (user-generated) content.

 Click on the image to enlarge.
 (Then back-space to return to post.)